Graphmax for Text Generation: Experiments

-\subsection{Visualization of $\mathbf{x}$}
+\paragraph{Visualization of $\mathbf{x}$}

-We visualize the vector calculated by the proposed graph regularized softmax and compare it with the corresponding results of the traditional softmax.
-For a context ``{\em I have been to this place about 15 times and the only person that keeps coming to me is me because I told my mom }$\cdots$'', we visualize the top 10 next words suggested by both the softmax and graph softmax.
-The recommended lists given by them are slightly different.
-We see that the next word of the aforementioned context predicted by softmax is ``{\em there}'', while the graph softmax prefers to ``{\em that}'' as shown in Figure \ref{fig:visualizationX}.
-Figure \ref{fig:visualizationX} illustrates the top 10 words recommended by the softmax and graph softmax, respectively.
+We visualize the vector calculated by the proposed \texttt{graphmax} and compare it with the corresponding results of the traditional \texttt{softmax}.
+In the context ``{\em I was so disappointed by this, and at this stage I was going to }$\cdots$'', we visualize the top 10 next words respectively recommended by GPT2+\texttt{softmax} and GPT2+\texttt{graphmax}.
+As shown in Figure \ref{fig:visualizationX}, the recommended lists of words by the two methods are slightly different.
+The next word of the aforementioned context predicted by \texttt{softmax} is ``{\em give}'', while that predicted by \texttt{graphmax} is ``{\em be}''.